 Taking Advantage of the Federal ITC with the Utah Tax Credit

-The federal solar tax credit is set up so only those that owe federal taxes can qualify for it.
-These credits can also be carried over from one year to the next.
-So if you don’t owe the full amount in the first year, you don’t need to worry.
+Only those that owe federal taxes each year qualify for the federal solar tax credit.
+These credits can also carry over from one year to the next.
+Like the Utah solar tax credit, customers don’t need to owe the full amount in the first year.

-Those that take advantage of solar now will be saving the most.
-If solar is something that you can qualify for, it doesn’t make sense to wait.
+Because of these decreasing incentives, those that take advantage of solar now will save the most.
+It doesn’t make sense for homeowners that can qualify for solar to wait.

 The Future of Utah Solar Panels

 By 2022 this federal incentive will no longer be available for residential installations.
-And by 2024 both of these solar incentives will no longer exist.
+By 2024 both the federal and state solar incentives for residential solar will no longer exist.
 However, dissolving these solar incentives does not mean solar companies will collapse.

 Solar Companies are Prepared for Phase Down

-When these incentives were first put into place, the price for solar was astronomical.
-The chances of anyone affording a solar array were slim to none unless you had cash to burn.
+The price for solar was astronomical before the ITC.
+The chances of anyone affording a solar array were slim to none unless they had cash to burn.

 These incentives have helped increase the solar market and decrease solar prices.
-However, it was never meant to be a permanent solution.
-Quality solar companies will be prepared when these incentives are no longer available.
+However, it has been a band-aid for the solar industry, not a solution.
+Quality solar companies are ready for the band-aid to be removed.

 A Solution to Price Increases: Streamlined Solar Permitting